Komanawa/komanawa-gw-detect-power/docs_build/index.rst

 Installation
 ==================

-This package is currently held as a simple github repo, but the intention is to make it available on PyPI in the future, It also sources other repos that are only hosted on github.
-Therefore, the easiest way to install is to use pip and install directly from github.
+The easiest way to install is to use pip and install directly from github.
 This will ensure that all dependencies are installed.

 Install from PyPI